lucaselblanc/pollardslambda/README.md

 #### Distinguished Points (DP)

  The Distinguished Points strategy is a memory-saving filter.
 Instead of storing every step of the walk (which would crash your RAM), the algorithm only saves points that satisfy a specific condition: the first d bits of the x coordinate must be zero.
-When two walkers hit the same DP, a collision is found and the private key is recovered. ​The Trade-off: More DP bits = Less RAM used, but slower collision detection.
-Fewer DP bits = Faster detection, but higher RAM consumption.
+When two walkers hit the same DP, a collision is found and the private key is recovered.

+​The Trade-off:

 More DP bits: